 According to 2U, they acquired Trilogy to expand their enterprise channels, double their university partner client portfolio, create additional marketing leverage, and generally help the company expand their educational offerings.32

 In September 2019, Chegg announced plans to acquire Thinkful, a Brooklyn-based online bootcamp.
 Reports indicated the acquisition would be worth $80 million, with possible additional payments of up to $20 million in cash or stock based on performance.33

-Chegg’s acquisition of Thinkful allows Chegg to expand their direct-to-student learning platform and add more technology career offerings to their portfolio.
+Chegg’s acquisition of Thinkful allows Chegg to expand its direct-to-student learning platform and add more technology career offerings to its portfolio.
 On Thinkful’s side, the acquisition gives the school more resources to leverage when developing courses and extended reach for those courses.

 In March 2019, Bridgepoint Education, which owns Ashford University and offers online program management products, acquired the bootcamp Fullstack Academy.
 The acquisition was reportedly set at $17.5 million in cash and 2.5 million shares of common stock upon the closing of the deal.34 Another 2.25 million shares are to be issued if Fullstack met certain milestones after the acquisition.